-Adoption of Zero Trust and Micro-Segmentation as core design principles can help improve the security posture of your network and attached systems.
+Adoption of Zero-Trust and Micro-Segmentation as core design principles can help improve the security posture of your network and the attached systems.
 However, it is important to understand how we got to our current state in order to understand how these principles can help us.

 The supporting technical infrastructure underlying the security architectural model is often partly to blame for the lack of internal segmentation.
 The most prevalent network architectural model is hierarchical, which restricts the placement of network security controls to layer 3 subnet boundaries.
 Combined with the fact that most existing security controls are hardware based, it is no surprise that little progress has been made in this space.
 Further contributing to this problem is the historical use of the operational model in many organizations that separates the network personnel from the network security personnel.